 If reading about all the positive benefits of exercise still isn’t motivating you to start working out, it’s likely that you just haven’t found the right kind of exercise.
 If you don’t enjoy being physical for the sake of it, the gym is probably not your best bet.

 You’re better off looking for a pursuit that captures your imagination because of another interest.
 For example, if you enjoy hobbies such as birdwatching, painting, or photography, you could visit a new location on foot or bicycle each day or every other day with your binoculars, camera, or sketchbook, and stop to enjoy the wildlife and the view.
+You could even get your pooches out of the high priced designer dog beds and take them out for a walk.

 Or you could just walk into town, or to see a friend.
 Anything that you enjoy, so it takes the emphasis off of exercise and puts it on doing what makes you happy.